 DETROIT – Chevrolet makes its debut on Interbrand's 2014 Best Global Green Brands report, ranking No. 32.
 The report, produced by the world's leading brand consultancy...

 BOSTON – General Motors is increasing its renewable energy use with 3 acres of new solar arrays at two Michigan facilities.

-JOINVILLE, Brazil – General Motors’ engine plant in Joinville, Brazil has earned Leadership in Energy and Environmental Design, or LEED, Gold certification from the U.S. Green Building Council.
-It is the first automotive plant in South America to become LEED Gold certified, the result of investments in sustainability when construction began two years ago.
+The General Motors Korea Design Center here has received Leadership in Energy and Environmental Design, or LEED, Gold certification from the U.S. Green Building Council.
+It is the first automotive facility in South Korea and GM’s seventh worldwide to achieve LEED certification.

 GUANGZHOU – Shanghai GM is displaying 32 vehicles from the Chevrolet, Buick and Cadillac brands at the 12th Guangzhou International Auto Show, which begins today and runs through November 29 in Guangzhou.